Burton Infidel Snowboard Binding Review

 Comfort: Very comfortable.
 Like I said before it feels almost like there isn’t a high back and the ankle strap, although not as good as the one the Malavita has, is still pretty comfortable.

 Heel-Toe Response: I thought it would have been worse but it’s not that bad.
 Usually the heel side has more leverage but in this case, it’s reversed.
 It’s just a shade above poor edge to edge but I thought it would be worse.

 Tip-Tail Response: Just like any other entry-level re:flex binding which is pretty good.

 Boot Support: The support is great around the ankle thanks to the good asymmetrical ankle strap but the noodle high back makes you feel pretty open and free.
-I personally like more support but I could definitely see how a full-time jibber or pure street rider would love this feel.
+I personally like more support but I could definitely see how a full-time jibber or pure street rider would love this feeling.
 It’s much closer to skating than snowboarding.

 Ratchet System: Eh not the best ratchet system in Burton’s line but it’s really good compared to the rest of the bindings in the industry.
 Once you get below the Cartel price point the ratchet system changes and it’s not as easy to get on and off as the Cartel’s and up.